Alex Carpio: Club career

 In 2021, Carpio joined San Ramon FC in the Women's Premier Soccer League.

 In 2022, she played for the San Francisco Nighthawks in the WPSL.
 She scored her first goal for the club in a 3–2 win over Napa Valley on May 22, 2022.
 Over the 2022 and 2023 WPSL seasons, she tallied five goals and one assist.

 In 2024, Carpio played for Oakland Soul SC in the USL W League, where she made eight appearances during the season.

+Carpio played for Kaya–Iloilo of the PFF Women's League.
+In the 2026 season, she helped her team win their third consecutive title.
+She was also named the Most Valuable Player of the season.

 International career

 Carpio received her first call-up to the Philippines women's national football team on March 31, 2025 for a pair of friendlies against South Korea.
 She made her international debut on April 8, 2025, coming on as a substitute in a 2–1 loss to South Korea.